- Milk Chocolate, Caramel & Hazelnut

 A classic crowd pleaser!
-Milk chocolate notes are the dominating flavour of this coffee, followed up with hints of maple & muscovado, all this is backed up with a big body and buttery mouth feel.
+Milk chocolate notes are the dominating flavour of this coffee, followed with hints of caramel and hazelnut and backed up with a big body and buttery mouth feel.
 This is what we call a coffee tasting coffee.

 - SAN FERNANDO

 Processing green coffee beans requires fermentation to produce desirable flavours and allow it to be stored without spoiling.
 There are two main ways to ferment coffee, either with water which we called washed (or wet) processing or without water called natural (dry) processing.
 Once ripe cherries are picked, pulping them in a wet mill removes the skin, and fermentation processes the remaining mucilage on the bean.